SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 Drive Car 0.0
 [/input]
 [output]
-Car travelled 1 km
+The car travelled 1 km
-Car travelled 1.2 km
+The car travelled 1.2 km
-Car travelled 1.24 km
+The car travelled 1.24 km
-Car travelled 123.33 km
+The car travelled 123.33 km
-Car travelled 300.32 km
+The car travelled 300.32 km
-Car travelled 101.32 km
+The car travelled 101.32 km
-Car travelled 0 km
+The car travelled 0 km
-Car travelled 4000.94 km
+The car travelled 4000.94 km
-Car travelled 0 km
+The car travelled 0 km
-Car travelled 0 km
+The car travelled 0 km
 Car: 4564.76
 Truck: 100.00
 [/output]